 Buying the correct size bike is going to be essential to your success as a rider.
-When I took the Ladies ROC 50+ Skills Camp, I learned real quick how important fit is when mountain biking.
+When I took the Ladies ROC 50+ Skills Camp, I learned real quickly how important fit is when mountain biking.
 I did not own a mountain bike so I borrowed my sister-in-law’s ride.
 She is considerably shorter than me but I thought if I raised the seat to the highest position I’d be fine.
 WRONG!
 I couldn’t have been more wrong.
 Within a few minutes, I knew it was too small as did Julie, one of the instructors.
 My quads were on fire within one short lap on the minuscule bicycle.
 There was no way I would make it through the day.
-Julie who is just a bit taller than I was happy to let me use her bike when she wasn’t giving instruction.
+Julie, who is just a bit taller than me, was happy to let me use her bike when she wasn’t giving instructions.
 With a few seat adjustments, I was in good shape for the day.

 A bike that is too small is going to make your work exponentially harder than you would on a properly fitted bike.
 One that is too large poses safety concerns.

 Bikes generally range in size from XS to XXL.
 What size bike you need depends predominantly on your height.
 But it is not the only factor in finding the right size bike for you.
 Other considerations are the geometry of the bike, especially the reach, which is the distance from the seat to the handlebars.
 If you have a long torso and short legs you may need a different size than a woman your same height but who is proportioned differently.

 The best thing to do when buying a bike is to visit a reputable bike dealer and get sized.
 Let them tell you what size you need and then try the bike to see how it feels.

 Keep in mind that the bike may feel wrong and still be the correct size bike.
 Tell the dealer so they can make the proper adjustments.
 Even after you get it home you may still need to make adjustments, especially to your seat to get it positioned properly.